antfu/talks/2025-09-18/src/slides.md

 <TipTitle title="I Don't Know" number="1" description="We can't Know without Trying" />

 <!--
-So, let's go straight into the topic, to talk about how to make tools that people love, the very first tip I would give is - [click]I don't know. (pause)
+So, let's dive straight into the topic.
+When it comes to making tools that people love, the very first tip I would give is - [click] I don't know. (pause)

 Well, I mean, I really don't know.
-We don't know.
+We genuinely don't know.

-There is no such things called "10 tips to success", and there is no formula to say we can definitely make people love our tools.
+There's no such thing as "10 tips to success," and there's no formula to guarantee that we can definitely make people love our tools.

-[click] What we have to do is to try and error, to work with the community, to hear them back, verify, evaluate and iterate.
+[click] What we have to do is try and error, work with the community, hear their feedback, verify, evaluate, and iterate.
 -->

 ---